bigmlcom/sketchy/README.md

 3018
 ```

-HyperLogLog sketches may be merged if they were initialized with the
+HyperLogLog sketches may be merged if they're initialized with the
 same error rate.

 ```clojure